-Works in dialogue with the art and life of Isamu Noguchi
+Works inspired by the art and life of Isamu Noguchi

 Postcards II: Akari (2018)